airswap/airswap-protocols/protocols/swap/reports/SECURITY.md

 #### 4. Signatures cannot be forged or duplicated.

-- Both in the simpleSimple and full swap flow, validation is required on all of the order parameters to the swap function.
+- In the swap flow, validation is required on all of the order parameters to the swap function.
 Every item in the order is included in a hash along with an identifier tag (nonce), uniquely identifying each Order object and preventing hash/signature reuse between different items.
 All items that are hashed are fixed size and stored in memory, making it impossible to exploit padding or offset vulnerabilities.
 - In both cases, ecrecover is performed, and checked against the relevant maker (or signer, checked separately for authorization).
 - The output of a correct ecrecover cannot be forged without knowledge of the signing private key.
 - **This invariant currently holds as-is.**